Gabinson200/COP4533-Algorithms-Programming-Project/README.md

 # COP4533-Algorithms-Programming-Project
-By Adam Kocsis and Sara (nem tudom a csalad neved)
+By Adam Kocsis and Sara Winner